 What to Expect When They’re Expecting: Leave Policies for New Fathers

 With the movement toward a more equitable distribution of family duties in two-parent households, the traditional discrepancies between lengths of maternity and paternity leave have become a hot-button topic.
 In the national news, cases alleging fathers suffered discrimination for taking paternity leave (or requesting the same amount of leave as female partners) have garnered a lot of attention.
 Class action lawsuits against J.P.
-Morgan Chase (which resulted in a $5 million settlement) and Jones Day have highlighted the gap between maternity and paternity leaves offered by private employers as well as the old mindset that prioritized female over paternal caregiving.
+Morgan Chase (which resulted in a $5 million settlement) and Jones Day have highlighted the gap between maternity and paternity leaves offered by private employers as well as the old mindset that prioritized maternal over paternal caregiving.
 Although the claims were premised on federal anti-discrimination laws, the cases spotlight the discrepancy in state law protections for paternity leave.
 What, if anything, is an employer required to offer a newly minted father under Wisconsin law?